-Arihia graduated from Victoria University with a BA in linguistics.
+Arihia graduated from Victoria University with a BA in te reo Maori and linguistics and is a licensed Toi Reo Maori translator.
 She has a background in communications, content development, production management, editing and publishing which all reflects her creative commitment to te reo Māori.
 Arihia has worked with many clients to develop creative marketing ideas for Māori language revitalisation.
 She understands the importance of integrating all communication initiatives.

 Arihia has written, edited and published in the Māori language everything from children’s books to contributions to He Muka the prestige publication of the Māori Language Commission.
 She’s also written copy and designed collateral for major campaigns promoting te reo Māori and language planning.

 Tia has extensive leadership experience with both public sector and iwi organisations.
 This has included roles with Te Puni Kōkiri, the State Services Commission, the Waitangi Tribunal and Te Taura Whiri.
 Most recently she has played a lead role in developing Crown capacity to support the Māori Crown Relationship for Te Arawhiti.